Review: “The Eternal Castle [REMASTERED]” (Nintendo Switch, 80s August Special)

 I have to admit, I never quite understood the “dream” aspect of The Eternal Castle‘s plot, but that doesn’t really bother me.
 Despite a handful of aggravating gameplay moments, I really enjoyed my time with The Eternal Castle.
 If you are a fan of 1980s aesthetic, or retro games in general (particularly games like Flashback or Out of This World), then The Eternal Castle is definitely worth a look.
 If none of that is to your taste, then The Eternal Castle is unlikely to convert you.

 It’s a nice-sized package for the price, it looks great, and it never overstays its welcome.
 Perhaps the biggest complement that I can give it is that I do intend to go back and play it again sometime, because it was quite fun.

-*Disclosure: A copy of The Eternal Castle Remastered for Nintendo Switch was provided to The Splintering for the purposes of this review.
+*Disclosure: A copy of The Eternal Castle Remastered for Nintendo Switch was provided to The Splintering for the purpose of this review.